Last Updated on May 11, 2022 by Scott Charleboix

-I’ve written this post, a strategy to create great content and turn clicks into sales – that you’ll be able to navigate PinArtwork in an easier fashion.
+I’ve written this post, 5 elements of a strategy to create great content and turn clicks into sales – that you’ll be able to navigate PinArtwork in an easier fashion.
 But more importantly, it helps to build a strategy to convert customers into making decisions or to keep them as visitors.

 In an article I wrote earlier called: What new bloggers need to know about Profitable Content there was a table called “Data based strategy to create great content – Table #2″.